sjmikler/pytorch-symbolic/docs/quick_start.md

 model = FunctionalModel(inputs, outputs)
 ```

-To register a new layer in a functional model, you can have two equivalent ways:
+To register a new layer, e.g. ``nn.Linear`` in Pytorch Functional, you can have two equivalent options:

-* `layer(placeholder)` (like in TensorFlow Functional API)
+* `layer(placeholder)` (like in Keras Functional API)
 * `placeholder(layer)` (legacy)

 Instead of deriving input and outputs shapes by hand, placeholder data is passed through the network.
-Using its attributes we can instantly obtain the shape of intermediate outputs.
+Using its attributes we can instantly obtain shapes of intermediate outputs.

 Doing this, we: